reaktivo/test-jest-related-files-multi-project/README.md

 ```
 packages/app/index.js
 └── packages/button/index.js
-    └── packages/header.index.js
 ```

 ## Reproduce bug

 ```
-yarn test:reproduce-bug
-# jest --findRelatedTests packages/header/index.js
+jest --findRelatedTests packages/button/index.js
 ```

-Notice that no tests are found.
+Notice that only the test for **button** is found.

 ## Running without projects

 ```
-yarn test:run-without-projects # You will notice that both packages/button/index.test.js is ran together as well as packages/app/index.test.js
-# jest --projects --findRelatedTests packages/header/index.js
+jest --projects --findRelatedTests packages/header/index.js
+# Notice I'm passing empty --projects, with causes Jest to act as a single root project
 ```

-Notice the command is setting projects to an empty value.
+Notice that both the test for **app** and **button** are found